Homoscedasticity and heteroscedasticity

 Plot with random data showing homoscedasticity: at each value of x, the y-value of the dots has about the same variance.

 Plot with random data showing heteroscedasticity: The variance of the y-values of the dots increases with increasing values of x.

 In statistics, a sequence of random variables is homoscedastic (/ˌhoʊmoʊskəˈdæstɪk/) if all its random variables have the same finite variance; this is also known as homogeneity of variance.
 The complementary notion is called heteroscedasticity, also known as heterogeneity of variance.
-The spellings homoskedasticity and heteroskedasticity are also frequently used.
-“Skedasticity” comes from the Ancient Greek word “skedánnymi”, meaning “to scatter”.
+(Note: The spellings homoskedasticity and heteroskedasticity are also frequently used.)
+The term originates from the Ancient Greek σκεδάννυμι skedánnymi, 'to scatter'.

 Assuming a variable is homoscedastic when in reality it is heteroscedastic (/ˌhɛtəroʊskəˈdæstɪk/) results in unbiased but inefficient point estimates and in biased estimates of standard errors, and may result in overestimating the goodness of fit as measured by the Pearson coefficient.

-The existence of heteroscedasticity is a major concern in regression analysis and the analysis of variance, as it invalidates statistical tests of significance that assume that the modelling errors all have the same variance.
+The existence of heteroscedasticity is a major concern in regression analysis and the analysis of variance, as it invalidates statistical tests of significance which assume that the modelling errors all have the same variance.
 While the ordinary least squares (OLS) estimator is still unbiased in the presence of heteroscedasticity, it is inefficient and inference based on the assumption of homoskedasticity is misleading.
 In that case, generalized least squares (GLS) was frequently used in the past.
-Nowadays, standard practice in econometrics is to include Heteroskedasticity-consistent standard errors instead of using GLS, as GLS can exhibit strong bias in small samples if the actual skedastic function is unknown.
+Nowadays, standard practice in econometrics is to include heteroskedasticity-consistent standard errors instead of using GLS, as GLS can exhibit strong bias in small samples if the actual skedastic function is unknown.

 Because heteroscedasticity concerns expectations of the second moment of the errors, its presence is referred to as misspecification of the second order.

 The econometrician Robert Engle was awarded the 2003 Nobel Memorial Prize for Economics for his studies on regression analysis in the presence of heteroscedasticity, which led to his formulation of the autoregressive conditional heteroscedasticity (ARCH) modeling technique.